February 7, 2024

 • How? – Through knowledge tests, certificates, and Happy Sheets

-3. Assessment of changes in the workplace:
+3. Assessing changes in the workplace:

 • What? – Practical application and internalization of the core content